DylanTse520/Hidle/README.md

 # Hidle

-This is a wordle variation that allows you to hide a message and share it with people.
+This is a wordle variation that allows you to hide your message and share it with people for them to guess.
 The name Hidle is a word play of "Hide" with the customary suffix "-dle".

 Made using React, Typescript, and Tailwind.